simpleshinobu/visdial-principles/README.md

 python train_dict_stage2.py --save-model --load-pthpath <pretrained dict from stage1>
 python train_dict_stage3.py --load-dict-pthpath <pretrained dict from stage1> --load-pthpath checkpoints/baseline_withP1_checkpiont5.pth
 ```
 Besides, after our code optimization, some implementations can get a little bit better results, but do not influence the conclusions of our principles.
-If you think the MRR score is too low, you can try to fuse the output logits of baseline and finetuned baseline with the formula: sigmoid(logit(ft))*(sigmoid(logit(base))+0.2) (empirical formula) (which can achieve MRR ~61 and NDCG ~72).
-Note that their effects should be carefully fused, not directly added.
+If you think the MRR score is too low, you can try train with larger one-hot weight to keep MRR.

 #### Evaluation
 You can directly evaluate a model use the following code: (please check the settings in configs/evaluate.yml)